All posts

 Pricing: Free during beta.

-What to know before choosing it: It is currently Mac-only, still in beta, and local mode is most relevant for people using newer Apple Silicon Macs.
+What to know before choosing it: It is currently Mac-only (iOS is coming), still in beta, and works system-wide across any app on a MacBook or desktop Mac.
+Local Mode is most relevant on newer Apple Silicon machines; Cloud Mode runs fine on lower-spec MacBooks.

 2. Wispr Flow